-Updating to InVision V7 lets you experience the completely new InVision—built to keep you and any teammates or clients organized.
-By creating a new team on InVision V7, you get access to more documents and features—completely free.
+Updating to InVision V7 lets you experience the completely new InVision—built to keep you and your team organized.

-This guide provides key details about to expect in InVision V7:
+This guide provides key details about what to expect in V7:

-- What’s new in InVision V7 (and what you’ll still enjoy from InVision V6)
+- What’s new in V7 (and what you’ll still enjoy from V6)

 - Account access, sharing rights, and document visibility

 Get to know the features of your new InVision workspace with self-guided courses for the whole team.
 Learn more.

 Before updating to V7, please be sure to carefully review these important prerequisites and information on feature availability.

 The following are some of the new features that V7 users are loving.